Aldin-Dreamer/Arch-Hypr-Vault/README.md

 Before we begin, it is important to visualize how disk space and partitions work: <br><br>
 **[ Partition 1 | Partition 2 | *Free Space* | Partition 3 | *Free space* ]** <br><br>
 Given this partition layout, there is an important distinction to make here - the memory is discontinuous.
 If you want to increase the size of partition 2 in the future, you can only increase it upto the space in front of it, i.e, you cannot use the space available after partition 3 to increase the size of partition 2.
-This is why we make EFI partition first and root partition last so we can extend it if needed or even shrink it (Though i must add there is a complication in extending and shrinking partitions in this specific setup which will be explained in the LUKS encryption part).
+This is why we make EFI partition first and root partition last so we can extend it if needed or even shrink it (Though i must add there is a complication in extending and shrinking partitions in this specific setup due to the LUKS encryption).

 > There is a way to move partitions, but it is risky and involves rewriting the entire contents of the partition to where you want to move it.
 This takes a long time and there is a significant risk of data loss.<br>
 > 📖 **Further reading:** [Moving Partitions — ArchWiki](https://wiki.archlinux.org/title/Fdisk#Moving_partitions)